 The Everbest petcock and it’s standard BMW tool to install/remove it.
 The internal fuel filter screen is missing in this photograph.

 The Everbest petcocks used on BMW motorcycles were a bit odd to use.
 They didn’t follow the United States standard for valves and petcocks.
-The text embossed in the castings are in German, not English.
-This petcock was used from the first of the Earles fork models until the end of the /5 BMW series in 1973.
+The text embossed in the castings is in German, not English.
+This petcock was used from the R25/3, the first of the Earles fork models until the end of the /5 BMW series in 1973.
 Both of the original tanks on the /2 BMW motorcycle used only one petcock.
 All tanks on the /5, /6 and /7 had two petcocks.
 The reason to use both is explained below.

 The “off” position.
 See the “ZU” showing?

 The “on” position with the “A” showing.